Rob Reynolds (musician): The career years

 In February 2005 Reynolds played on the 'Best of British' stage at MIDEM in Cannes, France, in June Rob dueted on Hazel O'Connor's Hidden Heart (2005) album.
-Reynolds then twice toured Canada, performing showcases at Canada Music Week on the first tour and in the second tour playing at NXNE.
+Reynolds then twice toured Canada, performing showcases at Canada Music Week on the first tour and on the second tour playing at NXNE.
 Later in the year 2005 he then played two sets at the Glastonbury Festival and won the Baltic Song Contest for England in Malmö, Sweden.
 During the year 2005 Reynolds also opened for other acts including: Paul Carrack, Amos Lee and Arthur Lee and Love.

 In 2006 Reynolds released his fourth album, a compilation of his work to date entitled The Curious World, drawn from his three studio albums.
-He then returned to Canada in 2007 to play NXNE, and tour with Hugh Cornwell from The Stranglers which would take him from Toronto to Montreal.
+He then returned to Canada in 2007 to play NXNE, and toured with Hugh Cornwell from The Stranglers which would take him from Toronto to Montreal.
 Reynolds then went straight to Winnipeg to embark on his fifth album Coming Home, with Multi Juno award-winning producer Brandon Friesen.

 In 2008 Reynolds's long time friend and producer Tom Jackson in Switzerland, asks him to co-write the melodies and lyrics for a German band called Rauschhardt.
 They recorded the songs in Hanover and Berlin and the album is to be released in 2010, with guitarist Tom Rauschhardt, bass player Jäcki Reznicek, drummer Sebastian Reznicek and keyboard player Christoph von Haniel.

 In 2009 Reynolds completed the album Coming Home.
 He also made guest appearances on two songs with dance producer Boyan, and a duet with 1970s psycho/prog rockers Wally on their first album in 30 years.
 He played over 200 shows, including a French music festival in August 2009, Rochefort Accords, where he performed with Piers Faccini and B.J.
 Cole, vibraphone player Roger Beaujolais and Rob Arnos on sax.